amagerard/amagerard/README.md

-TemplateVM is a model to install servers with Almalinux.
+TemplateVM is a model to install servers with RedHat.
 [Go to TemplateVM](../../../TemplateVM/wiki/01Installation)

 PowerDns is a free server of domain name under GNU GPL license.